metamn/beat/code/pages/tomorrowww/tomorrowww.md

 See the twist?
 Instead of algorithms letting you discover they force you to see the same.

 Let's democratize the whole process of Observing.
-Let people see and use things in their own way not through the holly grail of The Lens.
+Let people see and use things in their own way not through the holy grail of The Lens.
 We designers must show everything the Object is capable and the Observer can bear not what we think is optimal.
 Let's step back from acting like God, instead use our powers in a liberating way.

 ## An example